cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 All 4 kits arriveed on 6/23/2021.

+I collected all 4 samples (from the same stool) on 6/27/2021.

 ## Other Notes

 **1)** There is no liquid in the Psomagen stool collection tubes, so I don't believe there is anything to stop or reduce bacterial growth post-collection.